QIWI-API/payments-docs/_qiwi-form_en.html.md

 }
 ~~~

-After invoice creation, the link to QIWI Form is in `payUrl` field of the response.
+After invoice creation, the URL of the QIWI Form is in `payUrl` field of the response.

 <aside class="notice">
 When opening Payment Form in Webview on Android, you should enable <code>settings.setDomStorageEnabled(true)</code> option.